mpjexpress-project/mpjexpress/README-win.txt

 	  If you want to set variables in cygwin shell export MPJ_HOME="c:\\mpj"
           export PATH=$PATH:"$MPJ_HOME\\bin"
-3. Write your MPJ Express program (World.java) and save it.
+3. Write your MPJ Express program (HelloWorld.java) and save it.
 4. Write a machines file (name it "machines") stating host names or IP addresses of all machines involved in the parallel execution.
 5. Start daemons: